Never heard of JoJo Siwa? You may need more youth in your life. Or a better Internet connection.

 Uh, nice try, she continued: "LOL Nope!
 I love who I am!
 This is just me at night or in the morning!"

 So, hate away, because it's only going to make her shine brighter—Siwa sharing that she views any negative comments as comedy and does her best to laugh them off.
 "I have the best friends and the best family ever.
-So, that's all that matters," she shared in a recent TikTok.
+So, that's all that matters," she said in a 2020 TikTok.

 Plus, you know, a multimillion-dollar fortune and an empire still very much on the ascent.